Pentecost is a major national holiday in Austria, and it is a shame that many Christians don't

 The 1972 Pentecost Youth Retreat was planned well in advance - not by us, but by God himself!

 The date, May 22-24, was provided by the calendar and the place had been determined long ago.
 In 1969,

-Linz hosted the retreat, in 1970 it was Vienna and 1971 in Graz.
-Now it was Salzburg's turn.
-City
+Linz hosted the retreat, in 1970 it was in Vienna's turn and 1971 it was Graz.

 authorities offered to organize meals and accommodations for us.
 They gave us nearly every room in a

 public youth hostel and arranged for us to eat in the Airport Restaurant at special reduced